-Finding someone to care for your baby can be a huge undertaking.
-Searching for, interviewing, and hiring a great nanny can take a lot of organization, time, and work—and many times, a stroke of luck.
+Finding someone to care for your children can be a huge undertaking.
+Searching for, interviewing, and hiring a great nanny can take a lot of organization, time, and work—and often, a stroke of luck.
 Though it’s an overwhelming and emotional process, taking the time to find the right person is certainly worth it.
+And knowing the right questions to ask a potential nanny or babysitter can help find a caregiver who fits your family’s needs.

 Many, many parents hire nannies and babysitters who turn out to be an incredible influence on their children’s lives and a true extension of their family.
 Knowing beforehand that your nanny and your family align on important fronts regarding the care of your kids can be a big step in helping this process along.

-Of course, you’d love a nanny who is loving, firm, and able.
+Of course, you’d love a loving, firm, and able nanny.
 But, how can you tell all of that after a couple of meetings and a few questions?
-Well, to give you a hand, we’ve gathered up some of the most important questions you can ask your potential nanny.
+Well, to give you a hand, we’ve gathered up some of the most important questions to ask a potential nanny or babysitter.

-We created a handy printable guide to help direct your conversation.
+We created a printable list of nanny interview questions to help direct your conversation.
 In addition to asking for references from previous employers and suggesting a trial run to start, these questions can help you gain some insight and get a good feel for your potential nanny or babysitter’s demeanor and philosophies.
+Of course, the questions for interviewing a nanny might be more involved than finding a weekend babysitter, but this guide is a great starting point.

 “What is your favorite memory with your last family/child?”